- FURNITURE BEETLE BIOLOGY

 Since they seem to attracted to light, there is no real pattern to how or where they may infest a home.
 You may find a pocket nesting in a piece of furniture and then another upstairs in your closet.
 These pockets could have been formed by different beetles coming into the home or an adult could have left the furniture downstairs and found it’s way into the closet.
 Because of this random behavior, it is necessary to treat all the carpeting to insure none are avoiding control methods.
 Many people will make the mistake of not treating certain areas or furniture.
 This is not recommended.
 Though you may have only found a few in one area of the home, it is likely others are elsewhere.
 Since they like to live deep in carpeting, it is hard to find every place they may be residing.

-FURNITURE BEETLES IN CLOSET
+FURNITURE BEETLE PROBLEMS IN THE CLOSET *

 The most frustrating type of infestation is one which is thought to be in a closet.
 Most clothes which are found to have a hole or two chewed in them are immediately diagnosed as having been eaten by clothes moths.
 In fact, it is much more likely the insect causing the damage is a furniture beetle.
 Moth infestations are easy to identify because you will find adult moths flying around the clothing they are infesting.
 You will readily find adult moths, pupa casing or cocoons and larva in your clothes.
 They tend to stay where they are feeding.
 Furniture beetles are different.
 Once the larva feeds, they will generally move somewhere else to pupate.
 They won’t move far, but they usually won’t stay in the clothes either.
 This is important when treating.